Skip to content

 ghcr.io/jordanlambrecht/tracker-tracker:latest

-Step 5 — Verify it is running
+Step 5 — Verify it's running

 docker compose ps

-Both containers should show as running:
+Both containers should be running:

 NAME STATUS